:

 © VisitScotland / Allan Myles

-This is an opportunity to review your current inclusion and accessibility practices and facilities, identify opportunities to make simple improvements and put a plan in place for longer-term changes.
+This is an opportunity to review your current inclusion and accessibility practices and facilities, and research what improvements are achievable.

 Take feedback on board